 - Writing: The writing paper is a final determiner in the situation that the entrant scores a borderline score on the test. - 4.
-The Teen Learners of English (TLE) Program's student placement is determined by The Cambridge Assessment English Test for Schools and a TLE faculty interview using the Global Village Hawaii TLE Placement Interview form. - 5.
-The Young Learners of English (YLE) Program's student placement is determined by The Cambridge Assessment English Test for Young Learners and a YLE faculty interview using the Global Village Hawaii YLE Placement Interview form.
+The Teen Learners of English (TLE) Program's student placement is determined by The Cambridge Assessment English Test for Schools. - 5.
+The Young Learners of English (YLE) Program's student placement is determined by The Cambridge Assessment English Test for Young Learners.